Roatan Travel Tips

 • Will I have problems with the language on Roatan?

-Spanish is the Islands official language, although English is also common.
+Spanish is the Islands official language, although English was once the common language on Roatan and is still used frequently.

 • Do I need a passport to come to Roatan?